Other support options

 A disability supplement is granted based on an individual assessment and is not linked to SPS.
 That means that even if you have been granted SPS, you are not automatically entitled to a disability supplement.

 NB!
 You can only receive a disability supplement if you concurrently receive SU.
-If you lose your SU due to non-compliance with study activity requirements, your disability supplement will also cease.
+If you lose your SU due to non-compliance with the study activity requirements, your disability supplement will also cease.

-You can read more about disability supplements on su.dk
+You can read more about disability supplements on su.dk (note the information is only available in Danish)

-Other guidance services offered at DTU
+Other guidance options offered at DTU

 As a student at DTU, there will be times when it will be relevant and/or necessary to contact one or more of our various guidance services.

-Our most widely used guidance services are:
+Our most widely used guidance options are:

 • The Study Guidance Office